College of Medicine

 The Department of Medical Imaging has a key role in the delivery of the undergraduate medical education (UGME) program in the University of Saskatchewan’s College of Medicine.

-The department is committed to supporting medical students in gaining foundational knowledge and skills related medical imaging which they can draw upon regardless of what area of medicine they will practice in the future.
+The department is committed to supporting medical students in gaining foundational knowledge and skills related to medical imaging which they can draw upon regardless of what area of medicine they will practice in the future.

 Faculty in the department provide lectures across the pre-clerkship and clerkship medical education curriculum, facilitate small group clinical sessions with medical students, and supervise students pursuing a clinical elective in Diagnostic Radiology.
 The department also welcomes pre-clerkship medical students who wish to shadow radiologists in the department.